The deadline for online applications, complete with all supporting documentation, is:

-In cases where the period chosen is the Restoration and 18th Century, the 19th Century, 1900-Present: Film or 1900-Present: Literature, the Examining Committee should meet with the candidate as soon as possible after being formed to draw up a list which should consist of between fifty and sixty works by between twenty and thirty authors or filmmakers, at least fifteen of whom should be chosen from the core list.
+In consultation with their exam advisor and committee, student should draw up a reading list consisting of between fifty and sixty works by between twenty and thirty authors or filmmakers, at least fifteen of whom should be chosen from the core list for each period.
 Core lists are available in the Graduate Office.
 A "work" consists of a novel or a collection of poetry, drama or fictional or non-fictional prose or a film by a given author or filmmaker or a substantial selection of thematically linked poetry or prose.

-For all periods, the Examining Committee is responsible for ensuring that the list includes some balance in genres and a chronological range across the period.
-The list must be approved by the Examining Committee and the Graduate Chair or designate (if the Graduate Chair is a member of the examining committee).
-Period exams should be written within six months of the completion of coursework.
+The reading list must include some balance in genres and a chronological range across the period.
+The list must be approved by the examining committee and then by the Graduate Chair (or designate if the Graduate Chair is a member of the examining committee).
+The Period Examination should be written within six months of the completion of coursework.

-The Special Area Examination: The Special Area exam is intended to provide the student with the historical or contextual background necessary for writing the doctoral thesis.
-The reading list should consist of between fifty and sixty works by between twenty and thirty authors.
-A "work" consists of a novel or a collection of poetry, drama or fictional or non-fictional prose or film by a given author or filmmaker or a substantial selection of thematically linked poetry or prose.
+SPECIAL AREA EXAMINATION: The Special Area Examination is intended to provide the student with the historical or contextual background necessary for writing the doctoral thesis.
+The reading lists should consist of between fifty and sixty works by between twenty and thirty authors.
+A “work" consists of a novel or a collection of poetry, drama or fictional or non-fictional prose (including theory) or film by a given author or filmmaker or a substantial selection of thematically linked poetry or prose.
 Topics should be formulated to ensure that they are manageable within these limits.
-Each student will develop the list and a brief (one- to two-page) rationale in consultation with his or her advisor; it must then be approved by the Examining Committee and the Graduate Chair or designate (if the Graduate Chair is a member of the examining committee).
-The range of chronological coverage will be left to the discretion of the Examining Committee.
-This list should be drawn up and approved by or as soon as possible after the completion of the Period Examination, and the Special Area Examination should be written within six months of the successful completion of the Period Examination.
+Each student will develop the reading list and a brief (one- to two-page) rationale in consultation with his or her exam advisor; it must then be approved by the examining committee and then by the Graduate Chair (or designate if the Graduate Chair is a member of the examining committee).
+The range of chronological coverage will be left to the discretion of the examining committee.
+This list should be drawn up and approved as soon as possible after the completion of the Period Examination, and the Special Area Examination should be written within six months of the successful completion of the Period Examination.

 PhD Thesis Proposal

-After successful completion of the candidacy examinations, the PhD candidate, with the advisor's approval, prepares a thesis proposal which the Graduate Chair circulates among the Graduate Committee.
-The proposal will typically be 8 - 10 pages in length, double-spaced (excluding bibliography).
+After successful completion of the candidacy examinations, the PhD candidate, with the Dissertation Advisor's approval, prepares a thesis proposal which the Graduate Chair circulates among the Graduate Committee.
+The proposal will typically be 2500-3000 words (excluding bibliography).
 A breakdown of methodology by chapters is also expected.